 I love discovering new authors.
 When I do, I usually try to start at the beginning of their work.
 I didn’t in this case, this book being a stand-alone novel of Lisa Scottoline’s that was particularly recommended to me since I enjoy reading Nelson DeMille.
 At the same time, I read reviews that say this is not her best work.
 After reading it, I have to say I hope that is the case.

-Everything is coming to a head for Cate, who doesn’t want to resign from her position, yet is concerned for the lives this will effect, particularly Gina and her son.
+Everything is coming to a head for Cate, who doesn’t want to resign from her position, yet is concerned for the lives this will affect, particularly Gina and her son.

 At one point, Cate does state that what’s happening wouldn’t be as big of a deal if she was a man.
 I thought this was an opportunity missed.
 Of course, this was published in 2009, well before the “me too” movement exploded.
 Professional women still have different standards than men do, but it’s gotten a lot better.